 We love making applesauce.
 It is super easy and quick, and everyone loves it.
 The cooktop method uses three elements, pumpkin pie spice mix or adds cinnamon, fresh lemon juice for tartness and to keep it for longer, and of course sweet apples.
 We use some water for letting the apples steam faster.

 Cooking and preparing apples

-First.
-Peel the apples if you don't want to keep the fiber.
+If you don't want to keep the fiber.
 Then core and slice in small or medium chunks.
-If you use small chunks, you certainly won't need a blender, unless you want to achieve a purée consistency.
+If you use small apple chunks, you certainly won't need a blender, unless you want to achieve a purée consistency.

 If you decide to keep the peels, you may want to briefly blend the cooled homemade applesauce, to reach a smooth consistency.

-I personally love textures and don't like blending my own homemade apple sauce.
+I personally love textures and don't like blending my own applesauce.

-Second.
-Combine the apples in a pot with water, freshly squeezed lemon juice, and your pumpkin spice mix or cinnamon, you can also add a cinnamon stick.
+Mix apples in a large pot with freshly squeezed lemon juice, water, and your pumpkin spice mix or cinnamon, you can also add a cinnamon stick.
 Then bring to a boil, stirring occasionally.

-Third.
-Mix into an apple purée-like mixture using a potato masher, wooden spoon, or a fork until the apples break entirely.
+Mix the cooked apples into an apple purée-like mixture using a potato masher, wooden spoon, or a fork until the apples break entirely.